varrahan/tt-metrics-exporter/docs/README.md

 typed DRA-friendly device data at `/v1/devices`.

-Runtime validation that depends on `tt-kmd`, `/sys/class/tenstorrent`, `/dev/tenstorrent`, Docker, `kind`, TT-Metalium, or `tt-smi` must run from the QEMU `ttsim` VM or a physical Tenstorrent host.
+Runtime validation that depends on `tt-kmd`, `/sys/class/tenstorrent`, `/dev/tenstorrent`, Docker, `kind`, or TT-Metalium must run from the QEMU `ttsim` VM or a physical Tenstorrent host.
 Host-side checks are suitable for CMake builds and unit tests only.

+Do not use `tt-smi` as an exporter source.
+The exporter collects only from safe node-local sources: `tt-kmd` sysfs, backing PCI sysfs, `hwmon` when available, Kubernetes allocation state, janitor state, and atomically published TT-Metalium workload profiler snapshots.

+Shared VM prerequisites are tracked outside this component in the parent repository's `vm/` directory.

 When using QEMU, launch the VM with host CPU passthrough, for example `-cpu host`.
 Current Tenstorrent user-space wheels require CPU features such as